-With the Pavilion Mies succeeded in his vision of a modern building with a free spatial flow, built with glass, steel and four kinds of marble.
-However once he had created the building his mind turned to designing the furniture that would be used in it.
+With the Pavilion Mies succeeded in his vision of a modern building with free spatial flow, built with glass, steel and four kinds of marble.
+However, once he had created the building, his mind turned to designing the furniture that would be used in it.
 Creating furniture may be a simple task compared to a whole building some might say, but not according to Mies:

-"The chair is a very difficult object.
+"The chair is a complicated object.
 Everyone who has ever tried to make one knows that.
 There are endless possibilities and many problems - the chair has to be light, it has to be strong, it has to be comfortable.
-It is almost easier to build a sky scraper than a chair." - Mies 1930
+It is almost easier to build a skyscraper than a chair." - Mies 1930

 The Exposition was a world affair, an important event with the Spanish royals and several European government officials attending.
 Mies fully appreciated the significance of the occasion.

-He knew that what he designed had to be "an important chair, a very elegant chair and costly.
+He knew that what he designed had to be "an important chair, an elegant chair and costly.
 It had to be monumental.
 You couldn't just use a kitchen chair".- Mies 1929